 We traveled in winter when there were shorter days, so we went down late Sunday night.
 Then we spent all day Monday exploring.
 We left our hotel at 7:30 in the morning.
 The park is open 24 hours a day, so you can get an even earlier start if you like.
 Luckily, Moab isn’t very large, so wherever you stay you are only 5-15 minutes from the park entrance.
 Since we were traveling in winter, our days were shorter.
 It was just getting light as we drove into Arches National Park.

 We need to let you know of an update beginning in 2022.
-If you plan to visit Arches between April 3 and October 3, Arches is requiring reservations to help manage the crowds.
-Tickets are available 3 months in advance, so if you are planning on visiting in April, reservations become available January 3.
+If you plan to visit Arches between April and October, Arches is requiring reservations to help manage the crowds.
+Tickets are available 3 months in advance, so if you are planning on visiting any time in April, reservations become available January 10.
 If you are visiting in August, reservations would become available May 1.
-For more information on this pilot program, visit the Arches National park website.
+For more information on timed-entry reservations, visit the Arches National park website.
 These tickets are free, but require a $2 processing fee.

 Our first stop was Balanced Rock.
 We hopped out and walked around this interesting rock feature.
 The sun was in the worst spot, so we don’t have a lot of great pictures, but this is an easy, family-friendly stop that only takes a few minutes.
 Plan just 15 minutes at Balanced Rock.